elunna/hackem/hackem_changelog.md

 - Flame Mage can only be Lawful/Neutral
 - Flame Mages no longer gain cold resistance at level 13.
 (Their quest artifact still provides it though)
+- Level 1: Intrinsic fire resistance
 - Level 5: Gets "vulnerable to cold"
+- Flame Mages also "like fire", so fire usually doesn't have an adverse affect on them.
 - Cannot 2-weapon anymore
 - Starts with more fire based inventory:
   - potions of oil, fire bomb, scrolls of fire